matheusfs12/waiterapp-api/README.md

 # WaiterApp API

-Developed to practice the concepts of Node.js, Express, MongoDB and Mongoose.
+Developed in the course JStack From Mateus Silva

 ## Installation